FixelAlgorithmsTeam/fixel/_posts/2019-11-08-fixel-detailizer-3.md

 Later came the Filter Banks and the the [Wavelet Transform][06].

 In [Detailizer 2][02] our guideline was quality hence we used [Undecimated Wavelet Transform][06] which yields less artifacts ([Halos / Ringing][07]) than the classic Wavelets.
-Yet [Detailizer 3][98] required extending this idea farther as we used a blurring approch which is different.
+Yet [Detailizer 3][98] required extending this idea farther as we used a blurring approach which is different.
 This approach assisted us taking quality into next level though it also costs in more computational time.
 No free lunch here.